Fransiscus-Xaverius/DKatalis-Take-Home-Test/README.md

 Because it's assumed that I can use the ReactJS framework to help with this solution I chose to use ReactJS.
 It is also because JavaScript, unlike C++ cant really simulate a CLI so I figured that I should just make one

-This project uses:
+This project uses: \n
-Node as its Runtime
+Node as its Runtime \n
-ReactJS as the main framework
+ReactJS as the main framework \n
-Jest (and technically babel) for testing
+Jest (and technically babel) for testing \n
 ESLint for code quality through enforced linting rules

 # HOW TO RUN THIS PROJECT